LuisRivera-Tek/msiappservice-keyvault/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FLuisRivera-Tek%2Fmsiappservice-keyvault%2Fmsi-keyvault%2Ftemplate.json)

+**Note: If your using my app service to test MSI, make sure that you are using npm install && node --max-http-header-size=800000 server.js as your Node JS run command**

 1) Enable managed identity for your app service:

   ![image](https://user-images.githubusercontent.com/77988455/121253319-349f3300-c866-11eb-807d-275739d41807.png)

 2) In our code, we will get the Key Vault URIs from environment variables.
 So first make sure to add the following app settings: